lfricken/lfricken.github.io/pages/politicalnodes.md

 [Prereading](https://www.lesswrong.com/posts/yCWPkLi8wJvewPbEp/the-noncentral-fallacy-the-worst-argument-in-the-world)

-One of the better things I’ve done with this blog was help popularize Nicholas Shackel’s _Motte and Bailey Doctrine_.
-But I’ve recently been reminded I didn’t do a very good job of it.
-So here is a clean new post on the concept.

-The original Shackel paper is intended as a critique of post-modernism.
+There is a really interesting fallacy known as the _Motte and Bailey_.
+The original paper that coins the term is intended as a critique of post-modernism.
 Post-modernists sometimes say things like “reality is socially constructed”, and there’s an uncontroversially correct meaning there.
 We don’t experience the world directly, but through the categories and prejudices implicit to our society; for example, I might view a certain shade of bluish-green as blue, and someone raised in a different culture might view it as green.
-Okay.
+Sounds fine.

 Then post-modernists go on to say that if someone in a different culture thinks that the sun is light glinting off the horns of the Sky Ox, that’s just as real as our own culture’s theory that the sun is a mass of incandescent gas.
 If you challenge them, they’ll say that you’re denying reality is socially constructed, which means you’re clearly very naive and think you have perfect objectivity and the senses perceive reality directly.

-The writers of the paper compare this to a form of medieval castle, where there would be a crop field called a bailey, and a big stone tower in the middle called the motte.
+The writers of the paper compare this argument to a form of medieval castle, where there would be a crop field called a bailey, and a big stone tower in the middle called the motte.
 If you were a medieval lord, you would work the crop field most of the time.
 If an enemy approached, you would retreat to the motte and rain down arrows on the enemy until they gave up and went away.
 Then you would go back to the bailey, which is the place you wanted to be all along.

 So the motte-and-bailey doctrine is when you make a bold, controversial statement.
-Then when somebody challenges you, you retreat to an obvious, uncontroversial statement, and inquisit how they deny _that_ statement?
+Then when somebody challenges you, you retreat to an obvious, uncontroversial statement, and inquisit how they deny _that_ statement.
 So you’re clearly right and they’re silly for challenging you.
 Then when the argument is over you go back to making the bold, controversial statement.
-You retreat a bit to survive the encounter and be "victorious", then regain the ground once the opponent has been "defeated".
+You retreat a bit to an easy to defend position, then regain the ground once the opponent has retreated.
 It's a particularly successful form of goalpost shifting.

 Some classic examples: